bitmakerla/estela/installation/helm-chart/README.md

 Then, complete the following fields:

 _Note_: The values that should be used if the resources have been deployed locally are commented in the `values.yaml.example` file.
-If you do nott need to define an optional variable, fill its value with the empty string `""`.
+If you do not need to define an optional variable, fill its value with an empty string `""`.

 ### Chart variables